These wines are currently available for sale via the online store.

 I discovered the beauty of the single variety Roussanne whilst I was working the 2013 vintage in Côte Rôtie.
 I admired the intensity and minerality the wines had to offer.
 I also discovered the diversity of the grape in the vineyard and the scope in which it can be used in the winery.
 This is my inspiration for making Roussanne in 2015, and I am keen to discover the variety in Australia in the years to come.

-I am fortunate enough to be working with a tiny block of Yarra Valley Marsanne, The block is 20 years old and unirrigated.
-I look forward to learing the site's nuances and strengths over the coming years.
+I am fortunate enough to be working with a tiny block of Yarra Valley Marsanne, The block is 20 years old, unirrigated and located in the cooler "upper" Yarra..
+I look forward to learning the site's nuances and strengths over the coming years.

 Rosé never takes a specific variety or varietal form.
 It can come in all shapes and sizes.
 Rosè from the Rhone Valley is typicaly pale, dry and are savoury in flavour.
 All the red varieties grown in the Rhone are commonly used, with variation depends on AOC (French Appellation rules), stylistic choice and availability.
 I am experimenting with the shapes and sizes of rosè, including sourcing grapes from different regions.
 The savoury notes of Grenache are my favourite, although Syrah can provide nice flesh and fruit-driven styles also..